lemanschik/code-oss-stealify/README.md

-# CodeSwing 🎢
+# Stealify 🎢

-CodeSwing is an interactive coding playground for VS Code, that allows you to build/explore/learn rich web applications ("swings").
-It's like having the magic of a traditional web playground (e.g. CodePen, JSFiddle), but available directly from your highly-personalized editor: themes, keybindings, and extensions...oh my!
-When you create swings, you can use your favorite web languages (HTML/Pug, CSS/SCSS/Less, JS/TS) and libraries (React, Vue, Angular, etc.) and have a live preview <ins>as you type</ins>, without needing to worry about compiling or bundling anything.
-It's like a visual REPL for managing runnable code snippets.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/103024429-ae37a480-4504-11eb-85ea-37ba9b9a4d9a.gif" />

-CodeSwing supports [template galleries](#template-galleries), which allows you to create re-usable swing templates.
+supports [template galleries](#template-galleries), which allows you to create re-usable swing templates.
 When you're happy with a swing, you can also [export it to CodePen](#codepen) in order to share it with the world!
 Finally, since CodeSwing is a VS Code extension, it can integrate with other VS Code extensions, to enable compelling scenarios such as [managing your swings as GitHub Gists](#gistpad), [recording guided walkthroughs of your swings](#codetour), and [collaborating on a swing in real-time](#live-share).
 If that doesn't sound fun, then I don't know what is!

 <!--prettier-ignore-->
 > _**What's the meaning of the name "swing"?** As the extension's logo implies, it's referring to a [swing](<https://en.wikipedia.org/wiki/Swing_(seat)>) on playground, to elicit the idea of having fun.
 That said, if you interpret "swing" as the dance style, that's totally cool too! 💃_